Is McDonald's, Burger King and KFC open today? Locations, opening times, menus, drive-through and delivery updates

 Is Pret open today?

-Yes, as long as you are in London.
+Yes.
 Pret has reopened 30 London branches for takeaway and delivery.
+From Monday May 11, it will be reopening a further 71 shops for takeaway and delivery (including in Birmingham, Brighton, Bristol, Edinburgh, Glasgow, Leeds and Manchester).
 It has also extended its 50% discount for NHS workers until May 15.

 The following branches of Pret are now open for takeaway and delivery: Battersea – 80-82 St John's Rd, Borough High Street – 11-15 Borough High Street, Brixton – 417 Brixton Road, City Road – Eagle House, 161 City Road, Ealing – 45 High Street, Elephant & Castle – Unit 4, 22 Elephant & Castle, Fulham Broadway – Unit 5 Fulham Broadway Retail Centre, Fulham Palace Road – 168-188 Fulham Palace Road, Fulham Road – 367b Fulham Road, Great Portland Street – 136 Great Portland Street, Hammersmith – Unit 30 Broadway Shopping Centre, Harbour Island – 19 Harbour Island Millwall Dock, Highbury Corner – 257-258 Upper Street, Islington – Angel Central Shopping Centre 12 Parkfield Street, King's Cross – 54-60 York Way, King's Road – 35-37 King's Road, Kingston – 85-87 Clarence Street, Ladbroke Grove – 140 Ladbroke Grove, Notting Hill Gate – 65 Notting Hill Gate, Paddington – 3-5 Praed Street, Putney High Street – 121 Putney High Street, Richmond – 37 Lower George Street, Shoreditch High Street – 192 Shoreditch High Street, South Kensington – 15 Old Brompton Road, St George's University – Ground Floor, Jenner Wing, St George's University Of London, St John's Wood – 2-4 Circus Road, Tooting Broadway – 3 Mitcham Road, Vauxhall – Unit 21, St George's Wharf, Vauxhall, Warren Street – 14 Warren Street, Wimbledon – 4 Wimbledon Hill Road.

+The following branches of Pret are open from Monday May 11: ALDERSGATE – Unit 1, 200 Aldersgate, ALDGATE – 85, Aldgate High Street, BAKER STREET – 20, Baker Street, BAKER STREET – 211-213, Baker Street, BARBICAN – Unit 2, 5 Aldermanbury Square, BERKELEY SQUARE – 7, Berkeley Square, BIRMINGHAM – 22-24, Colmore Row, BISHOPSGATE – 192, Bishopsgate, BISHOPSGATE – 201, Bishopsgate, BRIGHTON – 42, East Street, BRIGHTON – 77, North Street, BRISTOL – 93-95, Broadmead, BRISTOL – 32, Victoria Street, BROMPTON ROAD – 106-108, Brompton Road, CAMBRIDGE – Unit 4, 1 Station Square, CANARY WHARF – Unit 320, Cabot Place, CANARY WHARF – Unit 13, Jubilee Place, CANARY WHARF – Unit 10, Canada Place Mall, CANNON STREET – The Walbrook Building, 95 Cannon Street, CAVENDISH SQUARE – 31, Cavendish Square, CHEAPSIDE – 141, Cheapside, CITY ROAD – Oliver's Yard, City Road, COLEMAN STREET – 67, Coleman Street, CROYDON – 93a, George Street, DALSTON – Western Curve, Kingsland High Street, Dalston, EASTCASTLE STREET – 49, Eastcastle Street, EDGWARE ROAD – 26, Edgware Road, EDINBURGH – 30 North Bridge, ELDON STREET – 17, Eldon Street, EUSTON TOWER – Unit 1, Euston Tower Podium, FARRINGDON STATION – 36-38, Cowcross Street, FINSBURY SQUARE – 1, Finsbury Square, GLASGOW – 65-69 Bothwell Street, GLASGOW – 144-146, Queen Street, GLOUCESTER ROAD – 99, Gloucester Road, GRACECHURCH STREET – 77-80, Gracechurch Street, GREAT PORTLAND STREET – 244, Great Portland Street, HAMMERSMITH – 8-10, King Street, HIGH HOLBORN – 240-241, High Holborn, HORSEFERRY ROAD – Unit 12, Great Minster, ISLINGTON HIGH STREET – 27, Islington High Street, KENSINGTON ARCADE – Unit 14, Kensington Arcade, KING WILLIAM STREET – 43, King William Street, LEEDS – 6, Lands Lane, LIVERPOOL STREET – 19 - 20 Liverpool Street, LOMBARD STREET – 14-16, Lombard Street, MANCHESTER – 27, Cross Street, MARBLE ARCH – 556, Oxford Street, MARYLEBONE HIGH STREET – 7, Marylebone High Street, MOORGATE – Unit 3, Moorgate Halls, OLD BROAD STREET – 125, Old Broad Street, OXFORD JOHN RADCLIFFE HOSPITAL – Units 2 & 3, West Wing, OXFORD STREET – West One Shopping Centre, PATERNOSTER SQUARE – 10, Paternoster Square, PENTONVILLE ROAD – 296 Pentonville Road, QUEENSWAY STATION – 7-9, Queensway, READING – Thames Tower, Station Approach, REGENT STREET – 298, Regent Street, RUSSELL SQUARE – 40, Bernard Street, ST ALBANS – 25-27, St Peter's Street, ST MARTIN'S LANE – 77-78, St Martin's Lane, ST PANCRAS INTERNATIONAL – The Circle, St Pancras International, STRATFORD STATION – 21, Station Street, STRATFORD STATION – Petit Pret, Southern Ticket Hall, TOOLEY STREET – 47-49, Tooley Street, TOTHILL STREET– 49, Tothill Street, TUNBRIDGE WELLS – 121-123, Mount Pleasant Road, TURNMILL STREET – 101, Turnmill Street, WANDSWORTH – Southside Shopping Centre, WATERLOO ROAD – 152, Waterloo Road, WIGMORE STREET – 24, Wigmore Street.

-If you're not in London, or you are in London but you don't want to go to Pret, you can make Pret food at home.
+If you don't want to go to Pret, you can make Pret food at home.
 The chain has shared recipes including Ham Hock & Sprout Macaroni Cheese, Coconut Chicken Curry Soup, Pret’s Beetroot Humous and more.

 Visit the Pret recipe page to discover how to make Pret food at home.